‘The Truth About HIV’

 In the programme Dr Chris meets Ade who is living with devastating health complications caused by her late HIV diagnosis.
 We see how the specialist treatment and rehabilitation at Mildmay has been helping Ade to learn to walk and improve her speech and movement.

 We were really thrilled to learn that HRH Prince Harry, who has done so much to encourage HIV testing and challenge stigma, would be interviewed for the programme.
 Even more exciting was that this interview would take place at Mildmay!
-Ade was not expecting Prince Harry to walk into her music therapy session, as you’ll see -it was a very special surprise!
+Ade was not expecting Prince Harry to walk into her music therapy session and her reaction was magical -it was a very special surprise!
 What you don’t see is that Prince Harry also popped in to say hello to some of our other clients – such visits do more than words can express and make a real difference in so many ways.

 Our hope is that this programme will go some way to raise HIV awareness, fight stigma and encourage testing as well as change some hearts and minds.